process-analytics/bpmn-visualization-addons/README.md

 - Build the lib: `npm run build -w packages/addons`
 - Run the demo: `npm run dev -w packages/demo`.
 The demo is accessible at http://localhost:5173/

-Develop in the lib and live update the demo
+Develop the lib and live update the demo
 - run `npm run dev`